 the Ladies of the Fjord, three accomplished hardanger

 You are encouraged to seek lodging in Decorah as soon as

 possible as they have limited rooms available in that

 city.
-We do have some rooms reserved at the Quality Inn
+We do have blocks of rooms at the Quality Inn &

-& Suites and the next door Super 8.
+Suites and next door at the Super 8.
 It will be

 necessary to request the Hallinglag rate.